ryandhasgit/Comedy/Drafts/I Need Vaccines Draft 3.md

 We did things right back then.
 Regulations?
 Didn’t need ‘em.
 The rivers were so clean you could really taste the lead in the pipes, and it built character!
 The lead in our gasoline caused some problems, I’ll give you that.
 But if you ask me, the biggest lead problem was using it to create holes in the heads of public servants with powerful family influence, as if failing to understand that the head already has several holes.

 Two ears, two nostrils, one mouth.
 Those are the main holes.
 The eyes, they’re kind of like holes, in that they close and open.
-If you shoot someone in the head, their eyes won’t open or close anymore, so really, you're losing holes
+If you shoot someone in the head, their eyes won’t open or close anymore, so really, you're losing holes, and that that point, why bother?

-I get that you’re curious about what’s inside the skull of an ultra healthy genius who looks and talks like a totally normal human.
-And you’re probably so loaded up on antidepressants, you’re itching to give his noggin an inquisitive yet forceful boop.
-But it’s not like there’s a limited edition Happy Meal toy in there.
-Nor will candy burst from my skull if struck with a barrage of nails from a t-shirt cannon.

 But don’t take it from me.
-Here at the HHS, we’ve reached tenuous conclusions about head health at an alarming pace, putting nearly 4,000 holes in over 1,000 mouse skulls.
+Here at the HHS, we’ve reached tenuous conclusions about public health at an alarming pace, putting over 4,000 holes in the heads of 100 mice.
 That’s how we know: Raw milk, great for the head.
 Vaccines, bad for the head.
-The Epstein list, it doesn’t exist.
+The Epstein list doesn’t exist.

 And holes: very bad for the head, especially mine.

+Listen, I get that you're curious what's inside the skull of healthy genius and looks and talks like a totally normal human.
+And you’re probably so loaded up on antidepressants, you’re itching to see what's inside.
+But it’s not like there’s a limited edition Happy Meal toy in there.
+Nor will candy burst from my skull if struck with a barrage of nails from a t-shirt cannon.

 That’s not to say the untold consequences it would unleash for everyone.